 In a unique move, EOS’s token sale began in June 2017 and is taking place over the best part of a year (341 days).
 The year is split into 350 periods of distribution – at the end of each period, the total number of tokens to be distributed during that period will be allocated to buyers based on the amount of Ether (ETH) they contributed as a proportion of the total ETH received during the period.
 Once the token sale is done, 1 billion EOS tokens will have been distributed.

 What makes EOS unique?

 What problems does EOS aim to solve?
 Why does the world need another blockchain-based dapp platform?
-The most succinct explanation of what the project aims to achieve can be found in its white paper abstract:
+The most succinct explanation of what the project aims to achieve can be found in its whitepaper abstract:

 In a lot of ways, EOS aims to do what Ethereum does – but in a new way.
 While Ethereum uses its own programming language, EOS focuses on user-friendliness by allowing developers to create smart contracts with a host of widely used existing programming languages.
-While Ethereum is looking for the best solution to the scalability problems that currently limit the number of transactions it can process at any one time, EOS uses a delegated proof-of-stake algorithm that’s designed to scale much more effectively.
-Whether this proposed solution works or not remains to be seen.
+While Ethereum is looking for the best solution to the scalability problems that currently limit the amount of transactions it can process at any one time, EOS uses a delegated proof-of-stake algorithm that’s designed to scale much more effectively.
+Whether this proposed solution works or not, remains to be seen.

 In short, EOS aims to offer a complete toolkit for dapp development, making it quick and easy for businesses and individuals to create blockchain-based applications.

 How it works: The technology behind EOS